curated by GRRL! updated: January 25, 2026

 NOTABLE ACHIEVEMENTS

-• 2010: Became the first woman to win a Formula Renault championship[1].
+• 2010: First woman to win a Formula Renault championship and race in the UK, Formula Renault BARC Champion[1][2][4][6].

 REPUTATION